gitlabhq/gitlabhq/PROCESS.md

 ### Managing bugs

-**Prioritization:** We give higher priority to regressions which worked in the last recent monthly release and the current release candidates.
+**Prioritization:** We give higher priority to regressions on features that worked in the last recent monthly release and the current release candidates.
 The two scenarios below can [bypass the exception request in the release process](https://gitlab.com/gitlab-org/release/docs/blob/master/general/exception-request/process.md#after-the-7th), where the affected regression version matches the current monthly release version.
 * A regression which worked in the **Last monthly release**
    * **Example:** In 11.0 we released a new `feature X` that is verified as working.
 Then in release 11.1 the feature no longer works, this is regression for 11.1.
 The issue should have the `regression:11.1` label.